MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 There are two types of segments:

-- **Static**: An aggragated profile data that is not automatically refreshed.
+- **Static**: An aggregated profile data that is not automatically refreshed.
 Example use case: Exploring the properties of a specific group of customers, from a specific location - properties that are not expected to change with time.
-- **Dynamic**: An aggragated profile data that is automatically refreshed.
+- **Dynamic**: An aggregated profile data that is automatically refreshed.
 Example use case: Tracking the impact of a marketing/sales/service activity on a specific group of customers over time.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-segments.png "Customer segments")